Explore these otherworldly islands in a week

 Saturdays: Dive off Seymour Punta & Mosquera North.
 Basic/Intermediate level

 We can assist you to book extra accommodation and we can make a booking with the diving company for you.

-Due to hotel availability, a single supplement is not available on this trip.
+6. Due to hotel availability a single supplement is not available on this trip.

-This trip has a longer version, trip code GGRR, which includes return flights from Quito.
+7. This trip has a longer version GGRR which includes return flights from Quito.

-Some of the hotels in the Galapagos do have internet connections; however, it's often very slow and may not always be functional.
+8. Some of the hotels in the Galapagos do have internet connections however it's often very slow and may not always be functional.

-Please note that in the Galapagos, many of the hotel's hot water services are limited and, as such, hot water may not always be available.
-Cold showers may be the only option.
+9. Please note that in the Galapagos many of the hotels hot water services are limited and as such hot water may not always be available and cold showers maybe the only option.

 Want an in-depth insight into this trip?
 Essential Trip Information provides a detailed itinerary, visa info, how to get to your hotel, what's included - pretty much everything you need to know about this adventure and more.View Essential Trip Information